-Complaints against school staff (except the headteacher) should be made in the first instance, to Mrs Ridley, the head teacher via the school office.
+Complaints against school staff (except the Headmaster) should be made in the first instance, to Mr Matthew Higgins, the Headmaster via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to Mr Paul Hooper (the Chair of Governors), via the school office.
+Complaints that involve or are about the Headmaster should be addressed to Mr Graham Maher (Chair of Governors), via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Ms Kate Lewis (the Clerk to the Governing Body) via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs Kate Snell (Clerk to the Governing Body) via the school office.
 Please mark them as Private and Confidential.